apache/mxnet/docs/how_to/distributed_training.md

 - `MXNET_KVSTORE_BIGARRAY_BOUND`
   Value type: Integer
   Default value: 1000000
-  The minimum size of a “big array”.
+  The minimum size of a *big array*.
   When the array size is bigger than this threshold, `MXNET_KVSTORE_REDUCTION_NTHREADS` threads are used for reduction.
   This parameter is also used as a load balancer in kvstore.
   It controls when to partition a single weight to all the servers.
-  If the size of a single weight is less than this bound then it is sent to a single randomly picked server otherwise it is partitioned to all the servers.
+  If the size of a single weight is less than this bound, then it is sent to a single randomly picked server; otherwise, it is partitioned to all the servers.

 - `MXNET_ENABLE_GPU_P2P` GPU Peer-to-Peer communication
   Value type: 0(false) or 1(true)